SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 My hardware

-Before going further, you should know I am using an Apple Silicon Mac, a MacBook Pro.
-If you’re on any other platform, your result may vary since I use the hardware acceleration option in one of the video conversions we’ll discuss below.
+Before going further, you should know I use an Apple Silicon Mac, a MacBook Pro.
+If you’re on any other platform, your results may vary.
+I use the hardware acceleration option set to OSX VideoToolbox” in one of the video conversions we’ll discuss below.
+The option doesn’t exist on a PC.
 This doesn’t mean you need a Mac, but I don’t have the hardware to test on other platforms.
+(Since writing this post, I’ve spoken with a few PC users who were unsuccessful in their attempts in generating the H265 video.
+I’ve helped a few of these people create their video conversions.)

 Shutter Encoder